AreWeDreaming/ECRad/README.md

 ## Installation
 Please execute `build.sh` for bash or `build.tcsh` for tcsh in the `ECRad_core` subfolder.
 ## Running ECRad
 A detailed documentation is still a work in progress.
-To run ECRad please execute `.launch_ECRad_GUI.sh` for bash or `.launch_ECRad_GUI.tcsh` to start the GUI.
+To run ECRad please execute `.launch_ECRad_GUI.sh` for bash or `.launch_ECRad_GUI.tcsh` for tcsh to start the GUI.
 ## License
 [MIT](https://choosealicense.com/licenses/mit/)